yandex/mapsapi-codestyle/javascript.md

   });
   ```

-* Constructor should not be used as factory function:
+* Constructor should not be used as a factory function:

   > Explanation:
   > * It makes code explicit.